 Teaching Academy Membership Nominator/Recommender Guidelines

 Please note that Teaching Academy applicants must begin the application process before recommenders can submit their recommendations.
 Once an applicant submits your name, you will be emailed a recommendation code and a URL for online recommendation submission.
 Questions regarding this process may be directed to Dr. Comfort Pratt, Chair of the Executive Council of the Teaching Academy, at email@example.com.
-For information regarding the online submission process or if you are experiencing technical difficulties with the online submission website, please contact Kerri Pike at the Teaching, Learning, and Professional Development Center (TLPDC); Tel:(742‐0133), or Dr. Scott Burris.
+For information regarding the online submission process or if you are experiencing technical difficulties with the online submission website, please contact Kerri Pike at firstname.lastname@example.org.

 Current Teaching Academy members may nominate or recommend only one candidate each year for consideration.
 Recommendation letters should not exceed 2 pages.
 Letters received for more than one candidate as well as those that do not conform to the page limit will be excluded from the review process; therefore, those candidates will not be considered for membership.